terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### cpu_individual_limit

 Individual CPU time limit is one of few termination criteria that the application uses.
 It is given in milliseconds.
-If the creation of an individual takes longer than this, the algorithm is terminated.
+If the creation of an individual takes longer than this, the algorithm is terminated **without yielding results**.

 #### cpu_total_limit